 - Regular use of sedatives

-Sleep apnea symptoms include chronic daytime fatigue, frequent waking, and of course snoring.
-In addition, many people also may experience a morning headache or sore throat, moodiness and irritability, depression, and difficulty concentrating.
+Sleep apnea’s most common symptoms include chronic daytime fatigue, frequent waking, and of course, snoring.
+In addition, many people also may experience a morning headache or sore throat, moodiness, irritability, depression, and difficulty concentrating.

 What Are the Consequences of Sleep Apnea?

-In Ann Arbor, sleep apnea therapy provided by Dr. Olsen involves the creation of a custom appliance that will create space in your mouth and allow you to breathe easily during sleep once again.
-Called a night guard, this comfortable oral appliance shifts your lower jaw forward slightly in order to prevent your tongue and the soft tissue in your throat from obstructing your airway.
+In Ann Arbor, sleep apnea therapy provided by Dr. Olsen involves a custom oral appliance that will create space in your mouth and allow you to breathe easily during sleep once again.
+Called a nightguard, this comfortable oral appliance shifts your lower jaw forward slightly in order to prevent your tongue and the soft tissues in your throat from obstructing your airway.
 For many people with sleep apnea, this appliance proves to be much easier to use than a CPAP machine.

 Want to once again get a good night’s sleep?
 Does your spouse complain about your snoring?
 Do you worry that your sleep apnea may lead to more serious health problems?
-It can.
 With sleep apnea treatment in Ann Arbor, Dr. Olsen can reduce snoring annoyance, improve the quality of your sleep, and help prevent health issues associated with sleep apnea.
 To start getting the rest you deserve, contact us today.